About the Foundation

 Chief Strategy & Operations Officer

-Amanda earned an M.B.A. from the Wharton School at the University of Pennsylvania, a Masters in Education Leadership through the Broad Residency in Urban Education, and Bachelors degrees in Business and Psychology from Washington University.
-She took part in the Equity Lab’s Seeding Disruption Fellowship.
+Amanda earned an M.B.A. from the Wharton School at the University of Pennsylvania, a master’s degree in Education Leadership through the Broad Residency in Urban Education, and bachelor’s degrees in Business and Psychology from Washington University.
+She also participated in the Equity Lab’s Seeding Disruption Fellowship.

 Meghan Behnke